AiyionPrime/speed-glass/README.md

 The speedports UI appears to encourage the user not to use, let alone buy another speedport-related device.
-Only one user can access the devices admin-panel at once, the UI looses its knowledge about this one user every once and a while;
+Only one user can access the devices admin-panel at once, the UI looses its knowledge about this one user every once in a while;
-it's poorly designed and using it in multiple browser tbas fails to recognize you as one user.
+it's poorly designed and using it in multiple browser tabs fails to recognize the user as only one user.
 Adding the poor response times of the webserver, its a hassle of about half a minute to list all current network devices;
 and anotherone to recognize devices one searches for.